sonenko/scala-file/README.md

 ## about
-Project for files / folders manipulation using scala using bash like commands(mkdir, rm -rf etc...).
-Basically created for files management using Spray
+Project for files / folders manipulation using bash like commands(mkdir, rm -rf etc...).